 Today CPC is a leading nonprofit affordable housing and community revitalization finance company, and the largest Community Development Financial Institution in the nation that focuses solely on investing in multifamily housing.
 CPC provides a full suite of capital products throughout its construction lending, agency lending, and equity investing platforms.
 Since its founding in 1974, the company has leveraged more than $10 billion in private and public investment to finance more than 193,000 units of multifamily housing.

-Prior to joining CPC, Mr. Cestero served as Commissioner of the New York City Department of Housing Preservation and Development (HPD), the largest municipal affordable housing development and maintenance code enforcement agency in the nation.
-During his tenure, Mr. Cestero helped implement and oversee Mayor Michael R. Bloomberg’s New Housing Marketplace Plan, a multi-billion dollar initiative to finance the creation and preservation of 165,000 units of affordable housing.
-He was also responsible for spearheading the creation of HPD’s Proactive Preservation Initiative, a $750 million program to identify and stabilize distressed multifamily properties across New York City.
-Before taking the helm at HPD, Mr. Cestero was the agency’s Deputy Commissioner of Development.
+From February 2009 to April 2011, Cestero served as Commissioner of the New York City Department of Housing Preservation and Development (HPD), the largest municipal affordable housing development and housing code enforcement agency in the country.
+As HPD commissioner, he simultaneously served as chairman of the board for the New York City Housing Development Corporation, the nation’s largest municipal Housing Finance Agency.
+During his tenure, Cestero helped implement and oversee Mayor Michael R. Bloomberg’s New Housing Marketplace Plan, a multi-billion dollar initiative to finance the creation and preservation of 165,000 units of affordable housing.
+Before taking the helm at HPD, Cestero was the agency’s Deputy Commissioner of Development.

-A native of Rochester, New York, Mr. Cestero received his undergraduate degree in Public Policy Analysis from Cornell University, and earned a Master’s Degree in Urban Planning from the University of Illinois at Urbana-Champaign.
+A native of Rochester, New York, Cestero received a Bachelor of Science in Public Policy Analysis from Cornell University, and earned a Master’s Degree in Urban Planning from the University of Illinois at Urbana-Champaign.